umbraco/UmbracoDocs/umbraco-workflow/events.md

 Currently, Events are raised by the Config, Group, and Tasks services.
 You can also subscribe to the `DocumentPublish` and `DocumentUnpublish` processes.

 You cannot cancel Events.
-They serve as an entry point for writing custom notification layers like Slack, SMS etc.
+They serve as an entry point for writing custom notification layers like Slack, Short Messaging Service (SMS) etc.

 ## ConfigService